autonubil/k22r/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the BSD 3-Clause License.
 See the [LICENSE](LICENSE) file for details.

----

-Feel free to customize the sections further to fit specific details and additional instructions relevant to your project.